What Is Gold Plating?

 Gold plating refers either to the thin layer of gold that covers the surface of gold-plated items or to the process through which this coating is applied.
 The core of such pieces can be made of a variety of non-gold metals, and the gold with which they are covered can be of different levels of purity.

-In the U.S., to be considered vermeil, a piece has to be coated with gold that is at least 10 karats pure.
+Gold vermeil can be made with gold of varying purity, but in the U.S., there is a minimum requirement: To be considered vermeil, a piece needs to be plated with gold that is at least 10 karats (which corresponds to approximately 42% gold content).

 Differences Between Vermeil and Gold-Plated Jewelry